msakrejda/attr_pouch/README.md

 $ DATABASE_URL=postgres:///attr_pouch_test bundle exec rspec
 ```

-Please follow the project's general coding style and open issues for
+Please follow the project's general coding style and open issues
-any significant behavior or API changes.
+beforehand to discuss any significant behavior or API changes.

 A pull request is understood to mean you are offering your code to the
 project under the MIT License.